Other Compliance Issues

 - Cooperates with other administrative units at SDSU to ensure compliance with other university policies and other regulations involving animals as the need arises.
 This includes Graduate and Research Affairs, Division of Research Affairs (e.g., which oversees completion of Materials Transfer Agreements and Student Thesis Committee Appointment Forms), SDSU Research Foundation (e.g., contract and grant proposal routing forms), and Environmental Health & Safety (e.g., authorizations for use of radioactive materials and controlled substances).

-SDSU is responsible for ensuring that recombinant DNA research or experiments involving biological materials or potentially hazardous materials are conducted in compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines) and the CDC Biosafety in Microbiological and Biomedical Laboratories guidelines to promote safe and responsible practices.
-On behalf of SDSU, the Institutional Biosafety Committee (IBC) reviews research for this purpose.
-The IBC is a committee of the university research council appointed by the Vice President for Research.
+San Diego State University is responsible for ensuring that recombinant DNA research or experiments involving biological materials or potentially hazardous materials are conducted in compliance with the National Institutional Health (NIH) guidelines for research involving recombinant or synthetic nucleic acid molecules and the CDC biosafety in microbiological and biomedical Laboratories, the BMBL guidelines promote safe and responsible practices.
+On behalf of SDSU, the Institutional Biosafety Committee (IBC), reviews research for this purpose, and holds a registration with the NIH office of science policy.
+The IBC is a committee of the University Research Council appointed by the vice president for research and innovation.
+Graduate and Research Affairs' Division of Research Affairs provides administrative support to the IBC.
+The IBC membership is determined based on federal guidance and includes a biosafety officer, an animal expert, scientists, and private citizens.

 The conflict of interest committee evaluates research when an investigator discloses a significant financial interest that may influence the conduct of the activity.
-The committee determines what, if any, conditions or restrictions should be imposed on the investigator or research protocol in order to manage, reduce or eliminate such conflicts of interest.
+The committee determines what, if any, conditions or restrictions should be imposed on the investigator or research protocol to manage, reduce or eliminate such conflicts of interest.

-The conflict of interest policies of the university serve as a guide to faculty and other employees with principal responsibility for research projects conducted at San Diego State University and establish procedures to be followed to comply with state and federal requirements for review and oversight of research. - Human Research Protection Program
+The conflict-of-interest policies of the university serve as a guide to faculty and other employees with principal responsibility for research projects conducted at San Diego State University and establish procedures to be followed to comply with state and federal requirements for review and oversight of research.

-SDSU assumes responsibility for the protection of the rights and welfare of human subjects in accordance with federal regulations and SDSU's Federal Wide Assurance issued by the U.S. Department of Health and Human Services.
+SDSU Research Foundation and SDSU assumes responsibility for the protection of the rights and welfare of human subjects in accordance with federal regulations and SDSU's Federal Wide Assurance issued by the U.S. Department of Health and Human Services.
 The Institutional Review Board (IRB), a standing committee of the University Research Council, reviews research involving human subjects to ensure that all projects conform to the federal and institutional regulations and policies.
-This site is designed to provide access to information for the faculty, students, and employees of SDSU who plan to conduct research that involves human subjects. - Responsible Conduct of Research
+This site is designed to provide access to information for the faculty, students, and employees of SDSU who plan to conduct research that involves human subjects.

 SDSU is committed to maintaining the highest standards in the conduct of research and scholarship.
 SDSU’s policy on Integrity in Research and Scholarship is approved by the academic senate as well as the Department of Health and Human Services' Office of Research Integrity (ORI).

-Information and educational materials to facilitate the responsible conduct of research are available through the following web sites. - Research Integrity/Misconduct Policy
+Information and educational materials to facilitate the responsible conduct of research are available through the following web sites.

-https://newscenter.sdsu.edu/researchaffairs/draintegcomp.aspx - Human Research Protection Program - Education and Training in Research Ethics
+https://research.sdsu.edu/research_affairs - Human Research Protection Program - Education and Training in Research Ethics

 https://newscenter.sdsu.edu/researchaffairs/hrpp.aspx - Project TRES

-http://go.sdsu.edu/researchaffairs/ethicstraining.aspx - Education and Training in the Care and Use of Laboratory Animals
+https://research.sdsu.edu/research_affairs - Education and Training in the Care and Use of Laboratory Animals

 https://newscenter.sdsu.edu/researchaffairs/acuptraining.aspx - Office of Research Integrity (ORI)